3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 I tried to build PXE server for apu2 platform many times and always failed running out of time.
 Typical booting cycle took me ~90s, automated environment does it in 37s.
-This is not blasting result, but automation give me solid ground for growing further test case and keep me away from typing mistakes.
+This is not blasting result, but automation gives me solid ground for growing further test case and keep me away from typing mistakes.

 If you have any comments or problems related to above blog post please let us